Meghan Klingenberg: Houston Dash, 2014–2015

-Portland Thorns, 2016–
+Portland Thorns, 2016–2024

 In October 2015, Klingenberg was part of a pingpong trade that had her join the Seattle Reign as she was traded by Houston Dash for Amber Brooks and a conditional selection in the 2017 NWSL College Draft, then traded to the NWSL 2016 expansion team Orlando, who then traded her to the Portland Thorns FC for Alex Morgan and other considerations.

+On December 30, 2024, Klingenberg announced that she had departed the club.

 International career

 Klingenberg has played for the United States women's national soccer team at the U-16, U-17, U-20 and U-23 levels.
 She received her first call-up to the senior squad for the 2011 Four Nations Tournament and earned her first two caps during the event.
 She was named an alternate for the 2012 Summer Olympics.
 In March 2013, she was named to the senior team roster by US WNT coach, Tom Sermanni for upcoming exhibition matches against Germany and the Netherlands.

 Klingenberg made her debut for senior team on January 23, 2011, at the Four Nations Tournament against Canada, coming in as a substitute at seventy-eighth minute.
 She also played in the 2015 FIFA Women's World Cup.
 The United States women's national soccer team won the tournament on July 5, 2015.
 Klingenberg started in every match of the tournament for the team.
 Despite seeing extensive playing time during the 2016 Summer Olympics, Klingenberg would receive sparse minutes throughout 2017 and has not been called up since January 2018.